c4tom/DreamDevBox/docs/autostart/custom-scripts-globally.rst

 Examples
 ========

-Running commands as devilbox user
+Running commands as dreamdevbox user
 ---------------------------------

 As mentioned above, all scripts are run by the ``root`` user.
-If you do need something to be executed as the normal user: ``devilbox``, you can simply ``su`` inside the shell script.
+If you do need something to be executed as the normal user: ``dreamdevbox``, you can simply ``su`` inside the shell script.

-The following example will install ``grunt`` and start a NodeJS application as the devilbox user for whatever PHP container has been started.
+The following example will install ``grunt`` and start a NodeJS application as the dreamdevbox user for whatever PHP container has been started.

 .. code-block:: bash
    :caption: autostart/myscript.sh

-   # Install grunt as devilbox user
+   # Install grunt as dreamdevbox user
-   su -c "npm install grunt" -l devilbox
+   su -c "npm install grunt" -l dreamdevbox

-   # Start a NodeJS application with pm2 as devilbox user
+   # Start a NodeJS application with pm2 as dreamdevbox user
-   su -c "cd /shared/httpd/my-node/src/; pm2 start index.js" -l devilbox
+   su -c "cd /shared/httpd/my-node/src/; pm2 start index.js" -l dreamdevbox